Taga-Taga/Taga-Taga.github.io/index.md

 # Welcome to my site,
 ### I don't know why you're here...

-if you want to view my blog, you can [go to it](http://taga.64-b.it/blog).
+if you want to view my blog, you can [go to it.](http://taga.64-b.it/blog)

+I've also [got projects](http://taga.64-b.it/projects), despite being bad at making things...

 Other media?
 [Why not?](http://taga.64-b.it/medias)